Windows Phone 8: Multitasking

 Unlike its predecessor, Windows Phone 8 uses true multitasking, allowing developers to create apps that can run in the background and resume instantly.

 A user can switch between "active" tasks by pressing and holding the Back button, but any application listed may be suspended or terminated under certain conditions, such as a network connection being established or battery power running low.
 An app running in the background may also automatically suspend, if the user has not opened it for a long duration of time.

 The user can close applications by opening the multitasking view and pressing the "X" button in the right-hand corner of each application window, a feature that was added in Update 3.

 Kids Corner

-Windows Phone 8 adds Kids Corner, which operates as a kind of "guest mode".
+Windows Phone 8 adds Kids Corner, which operates as a kind of guest mode.
 The user chooses which applications and games appear on the Kids Corner.
 When Kids Corner is activated, apps and games installed on the device can be played or accessed without touching the data of the main user signed into the Windows Phone.

 Rooms

 Rooms is a feature added specifically for group messaging and communication.
 Using Rooms, users can contact and see Facebook and Twitter updates only from members of the group created.
 Members of the group can also share instant messages and photos from within the room.
 These messages will be shared only with the other room members.
-Microsoft will be removing this feature sometime during March 2015.
+Microsoft removed this feature in March 2015.